lwplan/maps/docs/integration-plan.md

    - If baked assets are needed, create a `ScriptableObject` (e.g., `GameMapAsset`) that can serialize minimal `GameMap` data (nodes, edges, region metadata) to disk for reuse in scenes.
    - Document the chosen approach in project README notes and ensure the shim can load either live-generated or baked data.

+#### Current runtime shim decisions (implemented)
+- **Default: transient generation.** `GameMapGeneratorBehaviour` continues to build a pipeline and generates maps in memory at runtime.
+- **Optional baked reuse:** `GameMapAsset` (ScriptableObject) serializes the minimum viable `GameMap` payload:
+  - nodes (tile coordinates, level, type)
+  - directed edges (next-level node indices)
+  - start/end node indices
+  - region metadata (region size, optional min node distance, optional biome map grid)
+- **Interchangeability:** `GameMapGeneratorBehaviour` exposes a `MapSource` toggle.
+When set to **UseBakedAsset**, the shim pulls a `GameMap` from the assigned asset; otherwise it builds a fresh map via the pipeline.
+A missing asset automatically falls back to runtime generation to keep play mode unblocked.
+- **Authoring baked data:** call `GameMapAsset.PopulateFrom(GameMap map)` from an editor script to capture a generated map into an asset for reuse in scenes or tests.

 ### 2) Translate `GameMap` to TWC blueprint layers
 - Choose a blueprint layer schema (e.g., one layer per biome or per node type).
 Use `TileWorldCreatorManager.ResetConfiguration()` before painting.
 - Convert node positions to grid cells in the active configuration.
 Honor `map.RegionSize` and `MinNodeDistance` so painted cells align with TWC's cell size.